mavryk-network/mavryk-taquito/docs/wallet_API.md

 ## Installing the Wallet API

 The first thing to do is to use the wallet API is to install it.
-You just need to install the Taquito package to use the wallet API:
+You just need to install the Webmavryk package to use the wallet API:

 ```
-npm install @mavrykdynamics/taquito @mavrykdynamics/taquito-beacon-wallet @temple-wallet/dapp
+npm install @mavrykdynamics/webmavryk @mavrykdynamics/webmavryk-beacon-wallet @temple-wallet/dapp
 ```

 A separate step from setting up the wallet in the dApp code as a developer is to set up the wallet as the user.
 This step is different for each wallet (e.g., Temple needs the user to install a browser extension).
 Some wallets are browser extensions, while others are mobile apps or web wallets.